Object Permanence ADHD: Managing It In Adults and Children

 Hyperactive-Impulsive ADHD

-• Trouble sitting still, constant fidgeting.11
+• Trouble sitting still, object constancy such as fidgeting.11

 • Difficulty processing consequences of actions.11